 Once you’ve settled on a vim colorscheme that you like, you’ll want to configure that as the default colorscheme in your vim configuration file, vimrc.
 The vimrc file is located in your home directory, so on Mac, Unix, and Linux systems the vimrc file actually begins with a decimal (it’s a “hidden” file), so you can edit it like this:

 I haven’t used Windows in a long time, but I think the filename is just vimrc on Windows’ systems.

 desert colorscheme just add these lines to your vimrc file:

 (For more information on vimrc configuration files, see my vim vimrc configuration file example.)Back to top

 3) What vim color schemes are installed?

 A common question at this point is “What color schemes are available on my system?”

-If you don’t like any of these default color schemes, you can find others on the internet, or even create your own, using one of these files as an example.
-Or, if you’d like to tweak a few colors manually, take a look at our vi/vim color settings tutorial.
+If you don’t like any of these default color schemes you can find others on the internet, or even create your own, using one of these files as an example.
+Or, if you’d like to tweak a few colors manually, take a look at my vim editor color settings tutorial.

-As a final note, if you’re new to the concept of syntax highlighting, here’s a link to my vi/vim syntax highlighting tutorial.
+As a final note, if you’re new to the concept of syntax highlighting, here’s a link to my vim syntax highlighting tutorial.

 Just to make it clear, vi is NOT vim, and they do not work the same way.
 So no *.vim colorscheme or :colorscheme for vi, those are vim-only features.